iotlibre/calculo_coeficientes_reparto/README.md

-Explicación y licencia del código de simulación de consumos y generación La licencia del presente programa es GPL v3:
+Explicación y licencia del código de calculo de coeficientes de reparto.
+La licencia del presente programa es GPL v3:

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.